 - Skin graft failure.

-If someone is injured on the job, recovery is generally handled through filing a workers’ compensation claim.
-With workers’ comp, the employee does not have to file a lawsuit or prove negligence.
+If you are injured on the job, recovery is generally handled through filing a workers’ compensation claim.
+With workers’ comp, you do not have to file a lawsuit or prove negligence.

-Workers’ comp is a type of no-fault insurance that pays for the employee’s medical costs and provides partial wage replacement.
+Workers’ comp is a type of no-fault insurance that pays for your medical costs and provides partial wage replacement.
 However, other non-economic damages are generally not available.

-In some cases, an employee injured at work may be able to file a personal injury lawsuit if the accident is:
+In some cases, you may be able to file a personal injury lawsuit if the accident is:

 - Caused by a third-party;

-- Caused by intentional action to harm the employee;
+- Caused by intentional action to harm you;

 - Aggravated by something the employer fraudulently conceals; or